 Students selected for INHF’s Eastern Iowa internship will learn from and work closely with private landowners, Iowa conservation organizations and other conservation professionals.
 Educational opportunities beyond day-to-day experiences will be provided, including participation in regional natural resources conferences.
-COVID-19 safety protocols may impact the ability to participate in some educational opportunities.

 The internship will provide interns with vital skills and experience for a career in conservation or land management, as well as a greater appreciation for the importance of our natural areas.

 Much of the work will focus on prairie, wetland, oak savanna and woodland restoration with an emphasis on invasive species control.
 Control of species is by chainsaw, brush cutter, hand saw, digging, pulling and herbicide treatment.
 Removing invasive trees from quality grassland bird habitat, cutting fire-intolerant tree species from oak woodlands and pulling Sweet clover from remnant prairies are examples of some of the important restoration work that will be performed.
 Interns may also assist with fire break construction and prairie seed harvesting.

 Safety is of the utmost importance to INHF and our land stewardship internship program.
 We will train interns to work in a safe and effective manner.
 Each intern will receive individual and group training in the areas of chainsaw/brush cutter operation, UTV operation, herbicide application, first aid, CPR and workplace harassment prevention.